Viridescent vixen

 Visit us in person at an event or contact us directly to order!

 We work exclusively with botanical and naturally derived aromatic materials.
-For our scents we use an oil base — no alcohol.
+For our scents we use a dual format approach; an oil base for more intimate, personal wear and an organic, chemical free alcohol base for a more traditional spray without the harshness of normal sprays.

 The brand takes its name from viridescent — becoming or being green.